 Frequently Asked Questions

-The Child Development Division (CDD) recognizes that with the new regulations, providers that are not TrustLine registered should not be paid for services and that TrustLine applicants providing provisional care cannot get paid for services unless and until they become TrustLine registered, which must occur within 30 days.
+The Early Education and Support Division (EESD) recognizes that with the new regulations, providers that are not TrustLine registered should not be paid for services and that TrustLine applicants providing provisional care cannot get paid for services unless and until they become TrustLine registered, which must occur within 30 days.
 However, agencies have some providers that, at the time the regulations took effect on January 23, 2013, were already being paid for services but had not yet received TrustLine clearance.
 Do contractors now have to stop payment to these providers and then wait to see if they are cleared within the 30 calendar day period to resume payment?
 This may be difficult to accomplish within this short time.In this situation, given that these providers have already been receiving payment, it does not make sense to try to stop these payments midstream.
 However, since the new regulations and California Department of Education’s (CDE’s) Management Bulletin 13-01 make it clear that providers who are providing care as of February 22, 2013 (30 calendar days following enactment of the regulations on January 23, 2013), must be TrustLine registered in order to be paid, any providers that are not TrustLine registered by February 22 can no longer continue to be paid for services.
 It is very important that families and providers are fully informed of this.

 TrustLine registered means the provider has been cleared through TrustLine, not just have applied.
 Correct?

 Yes.
 TrustLine registered means the provider has been registered on the TrustLine registry and is cleared to provide services.

 Does the EESD have a definition of “reasonably” as used in the definition of “immediate need” in Section 18078(k) of the California Code of Regulations, Title 5 (5 CCR)?